LVN to BSN Program in the Dallas Area

 5. Complete an enrollment agreement (must be signed by a parent or guardian if the applicant is under 18 years of age)

-For all admission requirements, please visit our catalog.
+For additional information, such as transfer credit evaluation requirements, visit our catalog.

 Academic Calendar